 The Grade Five teachers for 2019 are Drew Murphy, Linda Perkins, Clare Kearney and Victoria Peterson.

-GRADE 5 TERM TWO OVERVIEW
+GRADE 5 TERM THREE OVERVIEW

 Opportunities to develop Speaking and Listening skills will be integrated throughout all our units of work.
 Skills that will be developed through Guided Reading Groups, small and large group discussions and writing about reading in their reading journal are:

 In Maths, the proficiencies of Understanding, Fluency, Problem Solving and Reasoning underpin all we do.
 The topics students will work on are Multiplication, Division, Angles and Fractions and Decimals.
 Students will participate in activities that will help them to